adambard/learnxinyminutes-docs/bash.html.markdown

 # Using the variable:
 echo $VARIABLE
 echo "$VARIABLE"
+echo '$VARIABLE'
 # When you use the variable itself — assign it, export it, or else — you write
 # its name without $.
 If you want to use variable's value, you should use $.
+# Note that ' (single quote) won't expand the variables!

+# String substitution in variables
+echo ${VARIABLE/Some/A}
+# This will substitute the first occurance of "Some" with "A"

+# Bultin variables:
+# There are some useful builtin variables, like
+echo "Last program return value: $?" echo "Script's PID: $$" echo "Number of arguments: $#" echo "Scripts arguments: $@" echo "Scripts arguments separeted in different variables: $1 $2..."

 # Reading a value from input:
 echo "What's your name?"